nemesta29/CarND-MPC-Project/README.md

   - cte : cross track error : gave how far from the car was from the trajectory
   - epsi : gives the error in orientation of the vehicle

- Our state is thus given by -> state : (x, y, psi, v, cte, epsi) Our actuators are given by -> control : (delta, acc)
+ Our state is thus given by -> state : (x, y, psi, v, cte, epsi) while the actuators are given by -> control : (delta, acc)

  The following equations were used to update the state:
   - x_new = x + v * cos(psi) * dt